-The African Union is a decisive driving force for the political and economic development of Africa.
-Its primary purpose is African integration, in other words, the promotion of cooperation on the basis of coordination and solidarity among African states, with a view to achieving peace, security and prosperity for all the people of the continent.
+The African Union is a key driving force for the continent's political and economic development.
+Its primary purpose is African integration and increased cooperation among African countries, with a view to achieving peace, security and prosperity for all the people of the continent.

 In 2013, the members of the AU adopted their Agenda 2063, a common vision for Africa's development over the next 50 years.
 In the Agenda 2063, the AU members laid down the following aspirations:

 - A prosperous Africa based on inclusive growth and sustainable development

 - An integrated continent, politically united, based on the ideals of Pan-Africanism and the vision of Africa's Renaissance

 - An Africa of good governance, democracy, respect for human rights, justice and the rule of law

 - An Africa with a strong cultural identity, common heritage, shared values and ethics